 The Scholarly Writing and Publishing Fund

-This fund is not accepting applications for the 2023-24 academic year.
+This fund is now accepting applications for the 2024-25 academic year.

 The CFDE offers the Scholarly Writing and Publishing (SWAP) fund, a grant program designed to help faculty seeking professional editorial support for projects in development across a range of serious scholarly works, including book manuscripts, article manuscripts, grantwriting, and digital scholarship.